-Where people have cookies enabled, TAC may collect some information about each site visit (see Cookies and Web beacons below).
-However, TAC does not attempt to link this information to a particular individual.
+Where people have cookies enabled, the TAC may collect some information about each site visit (see Cookies and Web beacons below).
+However, the TAC does not attempt to link this information to particular individual.

-If you do not have cookies enabled, and you do not register on the site or send an email, there will be no record of your visit to the TAC website.
+If you do not have cookies enabled, and you do not register on the site or send an email, there will be no record of your visit to the TAC's website.

 Sending information to the TAC via email